cjsmith015/Machine_Learning_and_ADHD/README.md

 Several cluster combo proportions are significantly different when compared to each other.
 Next steps may involve further identifying these cluster combinations and naming them.

 # Built With
+* Python
+* Pandas
+* scikit-learn
+* fancy impute
+* XGBoost
+* Jupyter
+* AWS EC2

 # Acknowledgments
+Thank you to the ADHD Research Lab for collaborating with me.
+Thank you to the invaluable instructors at Galvanize, Inc., for helping me through this project.